Chocolate Dipped Shortbread Cookies

 You can also connect your AncestryDNA results to a family tree and start to really build out an understanding and history of your heritage.
 I just think it’s such a special thing to connect to your ancestors and to imagine with better clarity what their lives must’ve been like and what they had to overcome for you to live today.

-If you’re interested in revealing your own family story, Ancestry is offering an incredible summer sale from August 10th to the 20th where you can purchase an AncestryDNA kit price for just $59 (normally $99).
+If you’re interested in revealing your own family story, click here to purchase an AncestryDNA kit.
 The kits make a great gift, too!

 Being that such a large part of my heritage is Scottish, I wanted to share a Scottish-inspired recipe with you!